abbodi1406/vcredist/README.md

 All switches are optional, case-sensitive.

 /y
-Passive mode, shows progress but requires no user interaction. *All* Runtime packages are installed.
+Passive mode, shows progress. *All* Runtime packages are installed.
 /ai
-Quiet mode, no user input required or output shown. *All* Runtime packages are installed.
+Quiet mode, no output shown. *All* Runtime packages are installed.
+/aiA
+Quiet mode. *All* Runtime packages are installed, and hide ARP entries.
 /ai5
 Quiet mode. *Only* 2005 package is installed.
 /ai8